Relocating with pets? Here’s 9 things you need to know

 In the world of work, employers are beginning to recognise how important pets are to their worker’s lives, with ‘pet perks’ proving a popular new frontier in employee benefits.

 Pets are more a part of the family than ever, so it makes sense that one of these pet perks is an increase in the support available when relocating with your pet.
 More and more relocation firms are offering a pet relocation service as part of their package.
+For those moving to the UK from overseas, here’s our guide on what to consider if you’re relocating with your pet.

 Finding a pet-friendly property